Grains

 1 year

-Store in an airtight container to prevent moisture and absorption of odors from other foods.
-Especially recommended for whole wheat or specialty flours due to higher oil content.
+Store in an airtight container to prevent moisture absorption and odors.
+Can extend shelf life, especially for whole grain or specialty flours.

 Freezer